UNIVERSE-HPC/course-material/CONTRIBUTING.md

 It is useful to see how your change is rendered into a webpage using the [Gutenberg platform](https://github.com/OxfordRSE/gutenberg).
 In development, you will need to follow the [Gutenburg development guide](https://blog.oxrse.uk/gutenberg/development/) to install the platform locally.
 You will then be able to update material in the "MATERIAL_DIR" directory which will be built into a webapp and hosted on your local machine.

-If you wish to redeploy the training material in production (and have permission to do so), this can be by using this [deploy action](https://github.com/OxfordRSE/gutenberg/actions/workflows/deploy.yml).
-Click the "Run workflow" button on the right-hand-side pane of the action.
-If this button does not appear on your screen then you don't have the necessary permissions to run the workflow.

 ## Structure

 The file structure in this repo defines the structure of the generated material, there are three levels of subdirectories, each with their own `index.md` file, which contains metadata: